 - Cost Capture

 The burden of leadership weighs heavy when decision-makers are forced to shift their strategy from managing daily operations to implementing crisis management.
-While the investment in a PPM tool might seem like a choice that can be tabled until circumstances are calmer, a tool can actually make the situation far easier right now and result in better outcomes later.
+While the investment in a project portfolio management system might seem like a choice that can be tabled until circumstances are calmer, a tool can actually make the situation far easier right now and result in better outcomes later.
 Equip your organization with tools that make it easier to survive and gain strength through adversity.